SarvarKh/ofn-wiki/Emails.md

 NOTE: currently #5.1 #5.2 and #8 will not work in multi-language for orders placed by a GUEST user or by a customer created in the backoffice because it's difficult to persist guest user locale and there's no way to know what's the customer locale

+NOTE: no email is sent when existing user is added as enterprise manager

 [[Delayed job]] is used to send emails in OFN.